top of page

 Ways to build connection through activity:

-• Encourage character-building moments – Use debriefs, shout-outs, or journal prompts to highlight sportsmanship, perseverance, kindness, and inclusion.
+• Encourage character-building moments — Use brief debriefs, shout-outs, or reflective questions to highlight when students show sportsmanship, perseverance, or kindness.
+Name it when you see it.

-• Mix it up – Rotate partners and groupings frequently so students learn to work with different classmates.
+• Mix it up — Rotate partners and groups frequently so students learn to work with everyone in the class, not just their friends.

-👉 For more on this, check out my blog: Developing Positive Character Traits in PE
+For more on building positive character in PE, check out: Developing Positive Character Traits in PE

 Create a Positive and Inclusive Culture